pensjonatus/flash-fiction/blog/honesty.md

 ---
-title: 'Honesty'
+title: Honesty
 date: '2014-01-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I cannot say I was not hoping for the opportunity, but also I was definitely not